The Teng Company: History

 In 2019, the company published The TENG Guide To The Chinese Orchestra, a book that covers the various aspects of 13 sets of Chinese musical instruments and how they work.
 The book also analysed 18 Chinese orchestral pieces to demonstrate how to combine various instruments in an orchestral piece.
 It was written by Samuel Wong, Wang Chenwei and Chow Jun Yi.
 The TENG Company showcased its first major fundraising concert titled "Mind The Music!" in collaboration with Caregivers Alliance.
 Lastly, the "Heirlooms" concert, the culmination of the Forefathers' Project, was held at the Esplanade Concert Hall.

 In 2020, The TENG Company worked with an Indian musician, Shabir, to release the "Triptych series" in response to the COVID-19 situation in Singapore.
 The "Teng Goes Digital Campaign" was initiated, and the Teng Ensemble performed their first-ever digital concert with support from Fullerton Heritage.

 Held as a fundraising digital concert in 2021, The Gift of Music Gala was hosted for The TENG Company's social outreach initiatives.
 They also launched the TENG Insider digital series, featuring the Executive and Creative Directors hosting various local arts personalities to talk about their insights and industry stories.
 The TENG Backstage digital series was also introduced, offering educational content.
 The "Where the River Always Flows VI" digital concert was presented in collaboration with Fullerton Hotels and Resorts.
 The TENG Company released their first Extended Play Release, "天地人合 (Tian Di Ren He)," on major digital Streaming platforms.

 In 2022, The TENG Company presented its first physical performance since the COVID-19 pandemic, "Once Upon A Time 2022," at VivoCity's amphitheatre.
 In that year, there was an official name change from "The TENG Ensemble" to "The TENG Company".
 Positive results from TENG x Singapore Institute of Technology's Health and Social Sciences Department research on Binaural Beats were published.
 The Team TENG fundraising initiative was launched.
 The TENG Company hosted a fundraising concert, "More Than Music!", which highlighted youth empowerment and artistic innovation.

 In 2024, as part of their 20th anniversary celebration, TENG launched The Singaporean Composers Series 起承转合 featuring 10 commissioned works from 20 local producers and composers.
 They also launched TENG x SMRT Train Chimes, a series of chimes played at stations across the Circle Line, North-South Line, and East-West Line to assist the visually-impaired during their commute.
 The TENG Company kickstarted their TENG Recital Series with 溯•筝 Transcendence, a Guzheng recital presented by The TENG Company and Mapletree Investments.

 The TENG Ensemble

 The TENG Ensemble is a Singaporean Chinese fusion music group that incorporates influences from the East, West, traditional, and contemporary genres.
 Since 2009, the Ensemble's performances have received acclaim in the Singapore arts scene, among the public, and in various communities.

 Social impact

-Since 2018, the company has collaborated with nursing homes, hospices, treatment centres, and specialised schools to connect with the elderly, the ill, as well as at-risk youths or those with special needs.
+Since 2018, the company has collaborated with nursing homes, hospices, treatment centres, funeral services and specialised schools to connect with the elderly, the ill, the bereaved as well as at-risk youths or those with special needs.